 Want to create an itinerary from this post?

-It’s one of the most energetic days known to Massachusetts.
-Patriot’s Day.
+It’s one of the most energetic days known to Massachusetts, Patriot’s Day.
 A day where, with a little good luck, the weather is beginning to warm; a day where baseball is graciously welcomed back to The Hub; and a day where 500,000 spectators gather along a 26.2-mile stretch to watch roughly 26,000 individuals complete the world’s oldest marathon.

-As we’ve noted earlier this month, the 116th Boston Marathon is New England’s most widely viewed sporting event, but with half a million spectators, where does one actually go to cheer on the runners?
+The Boston Marathon is New England’s most widely viewed sporting event, but with half a million spectators, where does one actually go to cheer on the runners?

 Well, a few of the more popular spots – Hopkinton’s start to the race, Newton’s Heartbreak Hill, and both Boston’s Kenmore and Copley Square – are a given to be crowded, which isn’t by any means a reason not to attend; if you’re looking for action, cheers, and a wave of emotion, each of those locations will suffice!